Lodek/pickem/README.md

 # About
-Pickem is a tool to select a value from a tree.
+Pickem is a selector which support nested options (a tree).
-The tree is specified in an yml file in a declarative manner.
+The options are specified in an yml file in a declarative manner.
-One example would be to buld a tree of shortcuts to run a command.
+One example would be to a tree of shortcuts to run a command.

-This is a generic tool and the goal is to provide different interfaces for it.
+This is a generic tool and the goal is to provide different interfaces for it, currently it provides a CLI interface.

 # Yaml Spec
 Each entry in the yaml file represents a node.